toda-lab/pygplib/docs/pygplib.rst

   variables (external CNF variables), ``assign``, to the assignment of internal CNF variables except auxiliary ones.

+An easy way to compute satisfying assignments for encoded formulas is to use ``pysat``, `a toolkit for SAT-based prototyping in Python <https://pysathq.github.io/>`__ .
+The ``pygplib`` in itself does not provide any functionality of solving encoded formulas, and is independent of ``pysat`` module.
+Please see :ref:`Example of Usage` for various examples of usage.

 In the following code block, the CNF manager ``mgr`` generates a CNF in DIMACS CNF format, which provides an alternative way to solve encoded formulas with external solvers, say `kissat